Omar-Rahwanji/Omar-Rahwanji/README.md

 >>
 >> Being a good team player will always bring your team to a moment of a victory ⚔;
 >>
->> The moment of Putting a smile on your customer's face is irreplaceable 😄;
+>> The moment of Putting a smile on people faces is irreplaceable 😄;